buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

         This maintains a ``source`` directory for source, which it updates copies to the build directory.
         This allows Buildbot to start with a fresh directory, without downloading the entire repository on every build.

+``login``
+    Password to use while performing login to the remote CVS server.
+    Default is ``None`` meaning that no login needs to be peformed.

 .. bb:step:: Bzr

 .. _Step-Bzr: